faustool-volvo/servicebus-rbac-poc/README.md

     "tenantId": "azure tenant id"
 }
 ```
-To receive messages using Managed Identities, make an HTTP POST calls to `{baseUrl}/api/receive` with the following contents:
+To receive messages using Managed Identities, make an HTTP POST call to `{baseUrl}/api/receive` with the following contents:
 ```json
 {
     "topicName": "ContractsA or ContractsB",